 Do you believe that there is something missing in your life?

-Perhaps you believe that you would be happier if you owned a bigger house, had more disposable income, a better car, received more praise or recognition, got yourself a new job, found love in your life or took more holidays?
+Perhaps you believe that you would be happier if you owned a bigger house, had more disposable income, a better car, received more praise, got yourself a new job, found love in your life or took more holidays?

 So many times I hear people say “I’ll be happy when…….”

 Yet if happiness was based around money, holidays, houses, jobs and so on, why is it that people in parts of the world who have nothing, are often the happiest?

 Where does this never-ending search for happiness originate from?

 The demand for more, be it money, success, happiness, even love comes from that part of the mind that is the ego.
 Most people think of the ego as the behavioural trait of self-importance or over confidence and while it is to a degree, there is much more to the ego than that.

 The ego is the part of our psychological make up that no matter what we give it, is never happy.
 Imagine the ego as a child that has so many toys to play with and sweets to eat still continues to throw tantrums and wants more.

 When you give the ego what it wants, it’s only satisfied for a fraction of time, before it starts to want more again.